tanepiper/svelte-formula/packages/docs-site/docs/groups/data.md

 ## `init`

-Pass initial data into the form group - this will the form store data with the current items to render.
+Pass initial data into the form group, or reset the form to initial data - this will the form store data with the current items to render.
 Each key and value should match the fields in the group template (the exception is [radio fields](./groups.md) which should be based on the `data-beaker-key` attribute passed).

 ```svelte